![]() |

 Campion matures over the course of the series, but in the beginning one is not sure whether he's a freelance adventurer, a crook, or a police agent.
 He appears to be a man-for-hire to do any sort of dangerous task.
-There's a hint that he's from a famous Brit family.
+There's a hint that he's the younger son of a famous British family.

 Recurring Characters of Note: